emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

   * Make a `AssignmentTwo.HistoryKeeperManager`.
 Similar to our process manager (which is kind of an ambigious name now, but let's forget about that), it'll start N `AssignmentTwo.HistoryKeeperWorker` workers under a supervisor that supports dynamic workers out of the box and name-register this as `AssignmentTwo.HistoryKeeperSupervisor`.
   * This `HistoryKeeperManager` will ask your process manager what coin pairs are supported.
   * [VERIFY] Your `HistoryKeeperManager` should by no means hold an invalid state when starting your application.
 (Hint, `handle_continue`!)
-  * Every historykeeper will keep the history of a specific coin pair.
+  * Every`HistoryKeeperWorker` will keep the history of a specific coin pair.
-  * The `CoindataRetriever` worker will ask the responsible historykeeper what it should still clone.
+  * The `CoindataRetriever` worker will ask the responsible `HistoryKeeperWorker` what it should still clone.
   * [EXTRA] You can update the timeframe of a specific coin.
 * We're going to make our Logger a little bit more fancy:
   * When printing a message, we can give a "level" towards this message.
 This level indicates whether it is a debug message, information message, warning, etc...
 Use the levels mentioned [here](https://hexdocs.pm/logger/Logger.html).